-New Year's Day
+New Year's Day Family Day

-Family Day

-Good Friday

-Victoria Day
+Good Friday Victoria Day

-Canada Day

-Civic Holiday
+Canada Day Civic Holiday

-Labour Day

-Thanksgiving Day
+Labour Day Thanksgiving Day

-Christmas Day

-Boxing Day
+Christmas Day Boxing Day

 Two (2) Floating Days

-18.02 To qualify for holiday pay an employee must work his/her scheduled shift before and after the holiday, or his/her absence must be authorized (e.g. vacation, sick, bereavement, jury duty).
+18.02 To qualify for holiday pay an employee must work his/her regularly scheduled shift before and after the holiday, unless the employee has "reasonable cause" for missing work.

+An employee is generally considered to have "reasonable cause" for missing work when something beyond his or her control prevents the employee from working.
+Examples include, but are not limited to: absences related to personal emergency leave (i.e. personal illness, injury or medical emergency, and the death, illness, injury, medical emergency or urgent matter relating to certain family members and dependent relatives) as well as absences for family medical leave.
 Employees shall take their floating holidays by December 31st each year except as otherwise mutually agreed between the employee and the Employer.
-For employees with less than one (1) year's service, floating holidays will be taken as follows unless otherwise mutually agreed between the employee and the Employer:
+For employees with less than one (1) years' service, floating holidays will be taken as follows unless otherwise mutually agreed between the employee and the Employer: